-NELAP accredited laboratories are usually required to provide the CAR within 30 calendar-days of receipt of the assessment report.
+NELAP accredited laboratories are required to provide the CAR within 30 calendar-days of receipt of the assessment report.

-State accredited laboratories are usually required to provide the CAR within 60 calendar-days of receipt of the assessment report.
+State accredited laboratories are required to provide the CAR within 60 calendar-days of receipt of the assessment report or within 30 calendar-days of the receipt of the assessment report for repeat deviations.

-As stated above, the LAP may require correction of violations sooner than the typical CAR submission time-frames outlined here.
-In these cases, the LAP will outline the specific time-frames for submission of the evidence of correction.
+As stated above, the LAP may require correction of violations sooner than the typical CAR submission timeframes outlined here.
+In these cases, the LAP will outline the specific timeframes for submission of the evidence of correction.